sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

   </script>
 </div>

-**Comments:** term used to query twitter api was **Beg **. slang usage is using this term as a noun, rather than a verb. need to use NLP to distinguish. not suitable.
+**Comments:** term used to query twitter API was **Beg **. slang usage is using this term as a noun, rather than a verb. need to use NLP to distinguish. not suitable.

 ### 29) Term: **Bumbaclart**